bojidar-bg/tina-true-selfhosted-example/README.md

 ## What's missing

-This example, while serving as a potential starting point for setting up a truly self-hosted TinaCMS server, is not (yet) complete.
-There might still be issues to hit on the way to production (known-unknowns), and in addition, the whole setup would be improved if BetterMediaStore, SimpleGitProvider, and MDXEditorField were exposed as separate NPM packages.
+This example, while serving as a potential starting point for setting up a truly self-hosted TinaCMS server, is only a proof of concept.
+It has not been ran in production yet.